 View our case studies below to see how the fund has benefited other employers and the development of their workforce:

 The Flexible Workforce Development Fund (FWDF) is a fund that businesses can apply for to provide training and development for employees.

-The FWDF is a pilot project, developed by the Scottish Funding Council to provide employers who are paying the Apprenticeship Levy with a grant to develop their existing workforce.
+The FWDF is a project developed by the Scottish Funding Council to provide employers who are paying the Apprenticeship Levy with a grant to develop their existing workforce.

 Training and development will be provided in partnership with all of Scotland’s colleges, including New College Lanarkshire.

-We have funding to provide training opportunities for more than 80 Lanarkshire organisations.
+We have funding to provide training opportunities for more than 50 organisations.

 The FWDF will help your business recover some value from the Apprenticeship Levy you have paid.